CME211/notes/lecture-04/0-functions.md

 a = summation(1, 100)
 ```

+You might wonder why we're not able to access the "global" variable `total` in
+the "parent" score: we'll see in a moment how it's possible to modify a global
+variable within a function, but we don't recommend this.

 ### Variable scope examples

-It is possible to use a variable from a higher scope.
-This is generally
+It is possible to access a variable from a higher scope.
-considered bad practice:
+This is generally considered bad practice:

 ```python
 a = ['hi', 'bye']